 Unless isPresent and isSet are provided, return with error if the Attribute is not present or not set, respectively.
+The arguments are:

-field The ESMF_Field object to be queried.
+field The ESMF\Field object to be queried.

 [isPresent] Set to .true. if the queried attribute is present, .false. otherwise.